 Our European headquarters in London is located in the City financial district overlooking the Thames.
-The 11 story building houses a rooftop garden where, for more than ten years, we have been growing a variety of flowers and plants as well as organic vegetables.
+The 11 story building houses 2 terrace gardens on the 5th and 6th levels where, for more than ten years, we have been growing a variety of flowers and plants as well as organic vegetables which are used onsite.
 These plants attract insects, or pollinators, and these in turn attract birds, including some rare species.
-Our once bio-solar roof has evolved into one of few biodiverse green roofs in London.

 Most of the food that we eat, such as vegetables, fruits, nuts, and raw materials such as coffee beans and cacao beans, depend on plants being pollinated by insects, such as bees.
 However, pollinators have declined drastically due to global warming and the widespread use of pesticides.
 Urban development has also contributed to the destruction of nature and this threatens to destroy vital habitats.
 Studies suggest that if habitats continue to be destroyed, we could lose one third of the food that comes to our table.
 This is a serious problem that affects us all.

 Climate change and environmental stressors pressure biodiversity and damage its natural resources.
 Industries and communities must come together to preserve the diversity of the planet through supporting sustainable development and species conservation projects.

 In 2019, we began a series of biodiversity enhancements and investments to the 11th floor green roof Installing a variety of invertebrate nesting habitats including bee hotels, soil and sand nesting mounds, hoverfly breeding ponds and deadwood habitat.

 We've also added additional soil depth to parts of the roof to improve storm water retention and to accommodate a wider range of plants with deeper roots which can better mitigate the effects of climate change and enhance biodiversity.
 Our charity Partner St Marys Secret Garden delivers these enhancement works using skilled ecologists and a volunteers from the community.